devrosch/sciformats/lib-js/README.md

 ## Usage

-Import "sciformats_js" when targeting browsers and "sciformats_js_node" for use in Node.js.
+Import "sciformats_js" when targeting browsers and "sciformats_nodejs" for use in Node.js.

 ```js
     // Initialize scanner repository with all supported data types.